redcricket/react_django_tut_with_auth/README_setup.md

 This subject is well covered here: https://reactjs.org/ We will be using a new git repo and WebThing IDE https://www.jetbrains.com/webstorm/download/download-thanks.html

-Please see https://github.com/redcricket/react_django_tut_with_auth_fe for the React part of this tutorial.
+Please see https://github.com/redcricket/react-router-auth the React part of this tutorial.